Skip to main content

 Science Spotlight Speaker: Sina Bartfeld, PhD – Technische Universität Berlin

-Science Spotlight Speaker: Lena Schorr, MSc – German Cancer Research Center Heidelberg
+Science Spotlight Speaker: Lena Schorr, MSc (she/her/hers) – German Cancer Research Center Heidelberg

 Science Spotlight Speaker: Merve Ceylan, MSc – Uppsala University